ybbus/jsonrpc/README.md

 # jsonrpc
-A go implementation of json-rpc 2.0 over http.
+A go implementation of an rpc client using json as data format over http.
+The implementation is based on the JSON-RPC 2.0 specification: http://www.jsonrpc.org/specification

 Supports:
 - requests with arbitrary parameters